textlint/textlint/README.md

 - [ ]  more more document

-textlint has not default rule!!
+textlint has no default rule!!

 Use textlint with `--rule` or `--ruledir`, `.textlintrc` config file.